mhshekarriz/HappyColouring_SBM/README.md

 # HappyColouring_SBM
-Finding feasible happy coloring for networks generated in the Stochastic Block Model
+Finding feasible happy colouring for networks generated in the Stochastic Block Model

+1